 This family owned, family run restaurant is a good spot for small get-togethers or, perhaps, a romantic rendezvous, and a good introduction to contemporary Catalan cuisine.
 And, unlike many restaurants in the city centre, you will not have to raise your voice, you can actually hear yourself, and your companions, speak while you chat.

 Isidre Soler, the chef, (who spent time training with Ferran Adrià at El Bulli) takes evident, painstaking pride in the preparation and presentation of his exquisite dishes.

-The € 36 fixed price evening menu offers a starter, a first course, a second course, served with bread, and a dessert or cheese plate.
+The € 39.50 tasting menu offers a starter, a first course, a second course, served with bread, and a dessert or cheese plate.
 Wine is extra.

 It’s a small, perfectly formed and tastefully decorated restaurant, with private dining-rooms and a pleasant terrace.

 The food – original variations on classic dishes such as seafood paella and cochinillo (suckling pig) – is flavoursome without being rich, and is very, very good.

 The wine list offers a selection of 150 excellent unpretentious wines, and € 16 will buy you a very tasty bottle.

 Service is very good and their very knowledgeable maitre’d will help you navigate the menu, and off-menu specials.
 (An English version of the menu is available).